National Capital Commission: Ottawa Improvement Commission (1899–1927)

 In 1899, the Ottawa Improvement Commission (OIC) was established with the core mandate of improving and beautifying the city.
 What began as the OIC evolved as an organization in terms of both mandate and scope over 120 years.

 The OIC initially consisted of 4 (later 6) volunteer commissioners: three federal appointees, as well as the mayor of Ottawa.
-The OIC was supported by notable Capital builders, such as Dominion botanist William Saunders and Robert Surtees, former city engineer and designer of Major's Hill Park.
+The OIC was supported by notable Capital builders, such as Government of Canada botanist William Saunders and Robert Surtees, former city engineer and designer of Major's Hill Park.
 The Commission acquired land as early as 1901, and its first priority was to clean up the banks of the Rideau Canal, create and expand a park system, as well as a network of boulevards and parkways.
 One of the OIC's first projects was the Rideau Canal Driveway (now the Queen Elizabeth Driveway).

 Four years following its establishment, the OIC hired Frederick G. Todd, a pioneer in landscape architecture, to aid in reshaping the city.
 Todd completed his plan, dubbed as the Todd Report, in 1903.
 Two of his major recommendations were the construction of a ceremonial boulevard linking Rideau Hall and the Parliament Buildings, and the preservation of large natural parks adjacent to the Capital.
 This plan was the first to recommend improvements north of the Ottawa River.